Coronavirus Information

 You must hold either a bachelor's or master's degree with a 3.00 grade point average.
 Only students who expect to obtain the Ph.D. degree are typically admitted to the program.
 Students are normally admitted to the program only in the fall semester.

 A limited number of students are admitted on a competitive basis each year.
-Admissions and financial aid decisions are made based on GPA, GRE scores, and letters of recommendations.
+Admissions and financial aid decisions are made based on GPA and letters of recommendations.
+Graduate Record Examination (GRE) subject and general aptitude test scores are not required and will not be considered for 2023-24 admissions.

 The school also follows affirmative action guidelines in its selection and funding of graduate students.